yagasoft/DynamicsCrm-CrmLogger/README.md

 ### Guide

-The following is a sample of a plugin log.
+  + Set the log level in the Generic Configuration entity, on the 'Logging' form
+  + Go to the Log entity view to view the logs

 I will post a complete guide soon.

+The following is a sample of how to log in a plugin.

 ```csharp
 public void Execute(IServiceProvider serviceProvider)